Geoff Duke: Personal life

 After retiring from racing, Duke became a businessman, initially in the motor trade and later in shipping services to the Isle of Man.
 In 1978, he was instrumental in setting up the Manx Line that introduced the first roll-on-roll-off ferry service to the island in competition with the 150-year-old Isle of Man Steam Packet Company The FIM named him a Grand Prix "Legend" in 2002.

 Highly honoured by the Isle of Man, where he made so many of his world record breaking rides, a point on the mountain section of the TT Course was named after him in 2003.
 Three sharp bends at the 32nd Milestone between Brandywell and Windy Corner now carry the title 'Duke's'.

-He died, aged 92, at his home on the Isle of Man on 1 May 2015 after being ill for some time.
+Duke died, aged 92, at his home on the Isle of Man on 1 May 2015 after being ill for some time.
 Duke's funeral cortege assembled at TT Grandstand, Glencrutchery Road, Douglas, Isle of Man on 10 May, prior to a last lap of the Snaefell Mountain Course, followed by a private family funeral service.